1592–1593 London plague: Plague activity in England

 Plague had been present in England since the Black Death, infecting various fauna in the countryside, and known as plague since the 15th century.
 Occasionally Yersinia pestis was transmitted to human society by infectious contact with the fleas of wild animals, with disastrous results for trade, farming, and social life.

-Increasing plague activity along England's southern and eastern coasts appeared during the late 1580s to early 90s.
+Increasing plague activity along England's southern and eastern coasts appeared during the late 1580s and the early 1590s.
 An outbreak at Newcastle in 1589 killed 1727 residents by January 1590, while from 1590 to 1592 Plymouth and Devon were affected with 997 plague deaths at Totnes and Tiverton.
-Plague spread south and north in England's countryside in the early 1590s, contaminating reservoirs of rodents around farms and towns until eventually reaching London in the summer of 1592.

 The plague in London

 1592

 London's first cases of plague were noticed in August.
 On 7 September, soldiers marching from England's north to embark on foreign campaigns were rerouted around the city due to concerns about infection, and by the 21st at least 35 parishes were infected with the plague.
 A group transporting the spoils of a Spanish carrack from Dartmouth couldn't get further than Greenwich due to the outbreak in London and news of the plague had spread regionally.
-London's theaters, which had been temporarily closed by city authorities since a riot in June, had their shutdown orders extended to 29 December by the government.
+London's theatres, which had been temporarily closed by city authorities since a riot in June, had their shutdown orders extended to 29 December by the government.
 Members of the aristocratic class sensed danger as the disease continued to spread and fled the city: "The plague is so sore that none of worth stay about these places" remarked one contemporary.
 In November, London's College of Physicians convened a meeting to discuss the "insolent and illicit practice" of London's unlicensed medical physicians with the intention to "summon them all" before the college for quackery.
 Queen Elizabeth's royal court also decided not to host the annual Accession Day tilt celebrations for the month due to the possibility of contagion at the royal court.

 Some records of the plague were copied by John Stow during his own research in the 17th century and have survived time despite the original documents being lost.
 Around 2,000 Londoners died of plague between August 1592 and January 1593.
 The Company of Parish Clerks began regularly keeping and publishing records of plague mortality on 21 December 1592.
-Government orders forbidding performances at theaters were again extended, into 1593.
+Government orders forbidding performances at theatres were again extended, into 1593.